devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Warm standby (RPO in seconds, RTO in minutes): Maintain a scaled-down but fully functional version of your workload always running in the DR Region.
 Business-critical systems are fully duplicated and are always on, but with a scaled down fleet.
 When the time comes for recovery, the system is scaled up quickly to handle the production load.
 - Multi-region (multi-site) active-active (RPO near zero, RTO potentially zero): Your workload is deployed to, and actively serving traffic from, multiple AWS Regions.
 This strategy requires you to synchronize data across Regions.

+## Amazon FSx for Windows File Server

+- Don't support dynamic file size.
+- Using the `update-file-system` command, you can use AWS SDK or CLI to programmatically increase the size of the FSx file system.

 ## AWS Organizations

 - You can use organizational units (OUs) to group accounts together to administer as a single unit.